Melt-Quench Tutorial¶

 After the melt-quench the final Atoms structure can be passed directly to the analysis tools.
 See StructureTutorial.ipynb for a full walkthrough; here is a quick RDF check.

-# Quick RDF for the quenched glass
+# RDF for the quenched glass — pairs present in the SHIK borosilicate composition

-r, rdfs, cn = am.compute_rdf(
+r, rdfs, cumcn = am.compute_rdf(

 structure=glass,